 Overnight Chez Pierre or similar

-Overnight Ksar Ighnda or similar
+Overnight Kasbah El Hajja or similar

 Today, drive to Marrakech through Tichka and the High Atlas.
 Marrakech is an ancient, exotic city wrapped in European modernity.
 There’s no rush as the scenery through the High Atlas Mountain passes is magnificent, and there will surely be calls for several photo stops along the way.
-On arrival in Marrakech, you will check in to your beautiful riad, or Moroccan mansion; beautifully decorated, cosy yet historical.
+On arrival in Marrakech you will check in to your beautiful riad, or Moroccan mansion; beautifully decorated, cosy yet historical.

-Today’s driving time is approx. 6hrs.
-Dinner is included in your riad.
+Tonight’s dinner is included in your riad.
 La Maison Arabe is famous for its world class cuisine, with a ‘milk pastilla’ dessert that’s to due for.
 At dinner time, local musicians alternate between soft traditional Moroccan music and luth solos providing a lovely accompaniment for your meal.
 (B,D)

-Overnight La Maison Arabe or similar
+3 nights La Maison Arabe or similar

 After breakfast today, meet your local guide and set off on a morning tour of the old medina, through the bustling souks that are the lifeblood flowing through the city.
 Explore tranquil courtyards filled with the scent of orange blossom, and the many salons and chambers that make up Bahia Palace.
 This splendid mansion was built in 1866 for a former slave who rose to power within the government.
 Visit Koutoubia, Bahia and Saadian tombs imposing palaces and relics of a different architectural and historical eras from Morocco’s imperial past.